 Our York County personal injury attorneys also know that these laws are put in place for a reason.
 Texting while driving data provided by the National Highway Traffic Safety Administration reflects the practice being even more dangerous than operating a vehicle while impaired by alcohol.

 According to the NHTSA, distracted driving claimed 3,142 lives last year alone.

-If you have been injured or lost a loved one in a collision caused by a texting, social media, or internet user who should have been concentrating on the road, contact our skilled York County car accident attorneys today to schedule a free consultation to discuss your case.
+If you have been injured or lost a loved one in a collision caused by a texting, social media, or internet user who should have been concentrating on the road, contact our skilled York County car accident attorneys today to schedule a consultation to discuss your case.

 How Can I Prove the South Carolina Driver Who Hit Me Was Texting During the Crash?